lukasbach/publish-fast/README.md

 - Loads release notes from a local file, and clears that file after publishing to an empty file or a predefined template
 - Can update a local changelog file with release notes
 - Can create a github release with release notes
+- Can upload assets to the github release defined by a glob option
 - Dry Run mode
 - Almost all steps can be skipped
+- Options can be passed in through a `.publishrc.json` file or the `publish` property in a `package.json` file

 ## Release Notes Workflow